Located about an 15 minutes south of Barstow, CA. on state highway 247, is the BLM Stoddard Valley Off-Highway Vehicle Area

 A few folks headed out at about 10PM for a night run, but I was tired and went to bed (we were losing an hour of sleep with the change to daylight savings time).
 We got going next morning, initially planning to take a run out to the Calico Hills area, but instead decided to start the long drive home, instead.
 Our group stayed pretty much together until Bakersfield where we stopped for gas before splitting up.
 Pictured from left to right are the 4Runners of Steve Sasaki, John Calvert, myself, Scott Wilson, and Ken Okuhara.
 We said our goodbyes and headed off in various directions.

 I really enjoyed the event and appreciate all the work the organizing crew did.
 Lots of good stuff at the raffle (I never win anything), fun to wheel with so many of the various vendors, too.
 It was nice to put some faces with names from e-mail and the web.
-There were a few folks with Jamboree shirts form the very early days, hopefully the tradition will continue.
+There were a few folks with Jamboree shirts from the very early days, hopefully the tradition will continue.

 Here are some links to other sites with more information on this area: